andrewokello/whatsapp_bot/README.md

 * Create the list of the phone number with the country prefix in a list of integers format (without any symbols or spaces).

+* The Contacts file needs to be a CSV file with the following column names: name ; phone number (please make sure there is no space before the column names)

 * If you want to attach a Document, add the document to the PDFs folder and name it.
 Change this name in Line 71 on functions.py

+* If you want to set a Limit to the number of contacts to message, change this on Line 28 on whatsapp.py

 * Run whatsapp.py using Python3